 Looking back at the gold rush

 Marvel at the National Trust–registered Kyneton Museum building, and its collection that includes a wide range of household items, artworks, photographs, linen, lace, costumes, horse-drawn vehicles, and farm machinery from gold rush days.

 Learn more about white settlement of the area around Sunbury through photographic displays at the George Evans Museum, as well as ephemera from the heady Sunbury Pop Festival days of 1972–75.

 Look back to life as it was for early settlers at The Willows Historical Park in Melton, and go back even further to discover local Aboriginal history from the Djadja Wurrung artefacts at the Daylesford Historical Museum.

 Ride on a tram from 1906 and view the collection of heritage and vintage trams at the Tramways Museum at Bylands, near Kilmore.

 Journey back to childhood

-Take the kids to the 1800s National Trust homestead of Dromkeen at Riddells Creek near Gisborne to be inspired by museum of Australian children's literature, picture book art, and magnificent gardens in which to run off some steam.
+Take the kids to the 1800s National Trust homestead of Dromkeen at Riddells Creek, near Gisborne, to be inspired by a museum of Australian children's literature and picture book art, and magnificent gardens in which to run off some steam.